Reforming Institutions: A Path Towards Renewed Trust and Leadership

 So, how do we reverse this?
 How do we build systems that honour truth and craft rather than gaming the metrics?

-We can look at the evolution of manufacturing for a clue.
-We started with Taylorism (time and motion studies).
-The "knowledge folks" sat above the poor mugs on the assembly line, measuring them to minimise costs.
+We can look at the evolution of manufacturing for clues.
+We started with Taylorism, which focused on time and motion studies.
+The "knowledge folks" sat above the workers on the assembly line, measuring them to minimise costs.

-The Japanese took this and transcended it with the Toyota Production System.
-They realised that the workers on the line were the main node of human intelligence.
-They empowered them to stop the line, to suggest improvements, and to own the quality of the product.
+The Japanese transcended this with the Toyota Production System.
+They realised that the workers on the line were the main source of human intelligence.
+They empowered them to stop the line, suggest improvements, and take ownership of the product's quality.

-It is a socio-technical shift.
-It acknowledges that you cannot just have a "brain" at the top directing the "hands" at the bottom.
-That is a recipe for mediocrity, whether in a car factory or a government department.
+This represents a socio-technical shift.
+It acknowledges that you cannot merely have a "brain" at the top directing the "hands" at the bottom.
+That approach leads to mediocrity, whether in a car factory or a government department.

 A Venetian Solution for Modern Democracy

-If we want to fix our democracy, we need to stop relying on the "red in tooth and claw" competition of election campaigns, which are now machines for disinformation and polarisation.
-We need to look at mechanisms in which competition doesn’t destroy every other value in the system.
-We need systems which appeal to and harness citizens’ own sense of intrinsic merit, their own desire to do the right thing.
+If we want to fix our democracy, we must stop relying on the "red in tooth and claw" competition of election campaigns, which have become machines for disinformation and polarisation.
+We need to explore mechanisms where competition does not undermine every other value in the system.
+We need systems that appeal to and harness citizens’ intrinsic merit and their desire to do the right thing.

-The Republic of Venice did this successfully for 500 years.
-They used a system for choosing leaders that involved:
+The Republic of Venice successfully employed a system for choosing leaders for 500 years.
+They used:

-• Seclusion: Keeping them away from bribes and threats (like a Papal conclave).
+Seclusion: Keeping them away from bribes and threats (similar to a Papal conclave).

-This system killed the gaming and careerism that is eating out modern politics and bureaucracy.
+This system eliminated the gaming and careerism that currently plague modern politics and bureaucracy.

 I am not suggesting we overthrow our current system.
-I am suggesting we enrich it.
+Instead, I propose we enrich it.
 We are at a Magna Carta moment.
 In 1215, we injected the "life world" of the community into the judicial branch via the jury system.
 We must now do the same for the legislative and executive branches.

-We could have citizens' assemblies auditing electoral funding and the salaries of our elected politicians.
-We could have them drawing electoral boundaries (as they do successfully in Michigan).
-We could inject a new DNA into our institutions that is based on the collective judgment of our peers, not just winning a PR and popularity race.
+We could establish citizens' assemblies to audit electoral funding and the salaries of our elected politicians.
+We could have them draw electoral boundaries, as successfully done in Michigan.
+We could inject a new DNA into our institutions based on the collective judgment of our peers, not just winning a PR and popularity race.

 It is not about destroying the old structures.
 It is about saving them from their own advanced state of decay.